n0veride/pwk/Tools.md

 	-> Impersonated !
 	....

-mimikatz # lsadump::same
+mimikatz # lsadump::sam
 ```

 **privilege::debug** - Enables the _SeDebugPrivilge_ access right req to tamper w/ another process.
 	*If fails, mimikatz was most likely not executed w/in an admin cmd prompt

 **token::elevate** - Elevates security token from High Integrity (admin) to SYSTEM Integrity.
 	*If launched from a system shell, this step's not required.

-	It is worth noting that the token module may list (**token::list**) & use (**token::elevate**) tokens for all users currently logged into the machine,
+>It is worth noting that the token module may list (**token::list**) & use (**token::elevate**) tokens for all users currently logged into the machine,
 which in some cases could be an administrator of someother machine.

+**sekurlsa::logonpasswords** - Dump all hashes for all logged in users including those connected via RDP

+**sekurlsa::tickets** - Dump all tickets stored in memory

 **lsadump::sam** - Dump contents of SAM db

 ## Removed from course

 ### Medusa